jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 Once a team has decided to use VisionEval for a project or plan update, they need to plan out what that looks like with more specifics.

 -   Prerequisites
--   High level overview of philosophy, main components, and how it works
+-   Overview of main components and how it works
 -   Specific data needs and where one typically finds them
 -   Best practices and case studies that they can follow or learn from
 -   Resources to connect with others who are using VisionEval to get their assistance/opinions
 -   Understanding of which modules and inputs have an effect on outcomes they are concerned with
 -   What skills do I need to acquire to be a High-End applier/Developer;  What outside/inside resources are available to gain these skill sets

-## Using VisionEval GUI
+## D. Using VisionEval GUI

 **Primary audience:** user; model applier
 **Other audiences:** planner, super-user, model developer, model